melodyyangaws/sql-based-etl/README.md

 </details>
 <details>
 <summary>Jupyter notebook</summary>
-The [Jupyter notebook](/deployment/app_code/job/scd2_job.ipynb) specifies what exactly need to do in a data pipeline.
+The [Jupyter notebook](/source/example/scd2_job.ipynb) specifies what exactly need to do in a data pipeline.
 </details>

 In general, a parquet file is immutable in a Data Lake.
 This example will demonstrate how to address the problem and process data incrementally.
 It uses `Delta Lake`, which is an open source storage layer on top of parquet file, to bring the ACID transactions to your modern data architecture.
 In the example data pineline, we will build up a table to support the [Slowly Changing Dimension Type 2](https://www.datawarehouse4u.info/SCD-Slowly-Changing-Dimensions.html) format, to demostrate how easy to do the ETL with a SQL first approach implemented in a configuration-driven architecture.

 1.Open the [scd2 job manifest file](source/example/scd2-workflow-job.yaml) on your computer, replace the S3 bucket placeholders at each task sections.
-Either copy & paste the code bucket name from your deployment output, or use an existing s3 bucket name, input as your deployment parameter previously.
+Either copy & paste the code bucket name from your deployment output, or use the existing s3 bucket name passed in as a parameter to your deployment previously.

 ```
 vi source/example/scd2-workflow-job.yaml